mattfelten/vermouth/README.md

 Start projects faster.
 There's a few mixins and whatnot that I think are useful that don't belong into Bourbon.

 ### Install
-Download or fork into your projects assets folder.
 Install with [Bower](http://bower.io/): `bower install --save mattfelten/vermouth`